waweiwoowu/hanabi-iamjeff/2-player/Chop_Move_Guide.md

 # Chop Move Guide (2-Player)

 - *Chop Moves* are crucial in a 2-player game.
-Knowing how to perform a specific *Chop Move* in a specific situation is key to winning a perfect score.
+Knowing how to perform them in some specific circumstances is key to winning a perfect score.
 - The guide was created by [IAMJEFF](https://github.com/iamwhoiamhahaha) in May 2020, which is mainly used in a 2-player game with the [Score Hunting Conventions](Score_Hunting_Guide.md).

 <br/>